smoya/ratio/README.md

 ## TODO

-* Support for Redis Cluster.
+- Support for Redis Cluster.
 Read the reasons behind [here](/docs/decisions.md#storage)
-* Support for distributed in memory storage, with autodiscovery of `ratio` instances and broadcast between them.
+- Support for distributed in memory storage, with autodiscovery of `ratio` instances and broadcast between them.
-* Instrument the server with a Prometheus endpoint exposing basic metrics.
+- Instrument the server with a Prometheus endpoint exposing basic metrics.
-* Add benchmarks.
+- Add benchmarks.
+- Improve the K8s deploy adding different use cases:
+    - More than one instance behind a Load Balancer.
+    - Provide helm chart.

 ## License